Blesmol/pfscf/README.md

   **A:** It produces standalone executables for all major platforms (Windows, macOS, Linux) and users do not have to install any additional software to use pfscf.
 Also I wanted to give golang a try anyways (first go project for me), and then it's always good to have something that you plan to use yourself.

-## Legal stuff
+## Legal disclaimer

-Pathfinder, the Pathfinder logo, Pathfinder Society, Starfinder, the Starfinde Society and the Starfinder logo are registered trademarks of Paizo Inc. Support their games!
+Pathfinder, the Pathfinder logo, the Pathfinder Society, Starfinder, the Starfinder Society and the Starfinder logo are registered trademarks of Paizo Inc. Their games use the [Open Gaming License](https://paizo.com/pathfinder/compatibility/ogl) and are pretty cool.
+Support their games!

+This program is being developed as private hobby.
+Although this program is intended to be used with chronicles for organized play from Paizo, I am in no way associated with Paizo Inc. Also, you're using this program at your own risk.
+I won't take any responsibility or liability for any direct or indirect damage, data loss, data corruption and the like done by using this program.
+I cannot guarantee that the program is free of bugs (on the contrary, I am pretty sure that there is a sufficient number of bugs still included), and if I am made aware of a problem, I won't guarantee on a timeline until when that bug will be fixed.